-Inclement weather conditions, such as the winter ice and snow storms, cold weather and excessive rainfalls that we experienced in the first half 2015, generally reduce the demand for lime and limestone products supplied to construction-related customers that account for a significant amount of our revenues.
+Inclement weather conditions, such as the winter ice and snow storms, cold weather and excessive rainfalls generally reduce the demand for lime and limestone products supplied to construction-related customers that account for a significant amount of our revenues.
 Inclement weather also interferes with our open-pit mining operations and can disrupt our plant production.
 In addition to weather, various maintenance, environmental, accident and other operational and construction issues can also disrupt our operations and increase our operating expenses.

-Demand for our products in our market areas is also affected by general economic conditions, the pace of construction, the demand for steel, the level of oil and gas drilling in our markets, the level of governmental and private funding for highway construction and utility plant usage of coal for power generation.
-Demand for our lime and limestone products from the construction, environmental and roof shingle industry increased in 2016.
-However, demand for our lime and limestone products from our oil and gas services customers declined during 2016.
-The decrease in oil and gas drilling activities in 2016, as a result of declining oil and natural gas prices, reduced demand from our oil and gas services customers.
-At the same time, we continued to benefit from lower oil and gas prices in our Lime and Limestone Operations through lower transportation, freight and fuel costs during 2016.
+Demand for our products in our market areas is also affected by general economic conditions, the pace of construction, the demand for steel, the level of oil and gas drilling in our markets, the level of governmental and private funding for highway construction and infrastructure and utility plant usage of coal for power generation.
+Demand for our lime and limestone products from oil and gas services and industrial customers increased in 2017.
+However, demand for our lime and limestone products from our environmental customers declined during 2017.
+Oil and natural gas prices rose from their 2016 lows throughout 2017, which resulted in increased drilling activities in 2017 and higher demand from our oil and gas services customers.
+At the same time, higher oil and gas prices impacted our Lime and Limestone Operations through higher transportation, freight and fuel costs during 2017.
+The current Administration has announced that they will impose a 25% tariff on imported steel which should be beneficial to future demand for domestic steel.

 On December 4, 2015, the President signed into law the Fixing America's Surface Transportation Act (the "FAST Act"), the first multi-year transportation authorization enacted in over ten years.
 The FAST Act authorizes \$305 billion over fiscal years 2016 through 2020 that provides long-term funding certainty for surface transportation projects.
 Its enactment should allow states and local governments to move forward with critical transportation projects, like new highways, with confidence that the Highway Trust Fund will meet its obligations through 2020.
-Also, in Texas, recently approved constitutional amendments authorized a portion of oil and gas tax revenues to be deposited into the State Highway Fund and certain other sales and use tax revenues to be dedicated to the State Highway Fund.
-With these funding improvements, along with potential additional infrastructure spending proposed by the new Administration, we expect to see continued increases in demand from our construction customers.
+In addition, Texas approved constitutional amendments authorizing a portion of oil and gas tax revenues to be deposited into the State Highway Fund, for certain other sales and use tax revenues beginning in Texas' fiscal 2018 to be directed to the State Highway Fund and, beginning in Texas' fiscal 2020, for certain state motor vehicle sales and rental tax revenue to be directed to the State Highway Fund.
+With these funding improvements, along with additional infrastructure spending proposed by the current Administration, we expect to see increases in demand from our construction customers, but the timing of the demand is uncertain.

-Our modernization and expansion and development projects in Texas and Arkansas, including the construction of a third kiln in Arkansas (completed in December 2006), our acquisitions of U. S. Lime Company-St. Clair and our Texas slurry operations, the December 2014 acquisition of the assets of a trucking company operation in Houston, Texas and the establishment of a new distribution terminal facility southwest of Houston, Texas, have positioned us to meet the demand for high-quality lime and limestone products in our markets.
+Our modernization and expansion and development projects in Texas and Arkansas, and our current modernization of U. S. Lime Company-St. Clair and our Texas slurry operations have positioned us to meet the demand for high-quality lime and limestone products in our markets.
 Our modernization and expansion and development projects have also equipped us with up-to-date, fuel-efficient plant facilities, which has resulted in lower production costs and greater operating efficiencies, thus enhancing our competitive position.
-All of our kilns are fuel-efficient preheater kilns, except for one kiln at St. Clair, which will be replaced with a new, more fuel-efficient vertical kiln that should be completed within two years.
+All of our kilns are fuel-efficient preheater kilns, except for one kiln at St. Clair, which will be replaced with a new, more fuel-efficient vertical kiln that should be completed in 2018.